Counselors

 Resource

-Tricia Hackfeld is a dedicated school and professional counselor with 24 years of experience in education.
-A proud alumna of Baylor University and Hardin-Simmons University, she holds a master's degree from Lamar University.
+Tricia Hackfeld is a dedicated school and professional counselor with 25 years of experience in education.
+A proud Alumna of Baylor University and Hardin-Simmons University, she holds a master's degree from Lamar University.
 For the past 20 years, Tricia has made a significant impact in Aledo ISD, where she supports students' academic and emotional growth.
 As a licensed professional counselor, she is committed to fostering a nurturing environment that empowers students to thrive.

-Bound for Success Specialist- in partnership with UTA
+Bound for Success Specialist - in partnership with UTA

 The Bound for Success program is a partnership between UTA and Aledo ISD where a dedicated College and Career coach works on our campus 2 days per week.
 When here, they will be working with students on college applications, financial aid, and so much more.
 While they do work for UTA, they can partner with you to help you with any college or technical school application to ensure you have the support you need.
 These partners have a wealth of knowledge in post-secondary planning and will work with our Counseling Team to bring another layer of service and support for our AHS students!